dirkx/SMPTE-EBU-TimecodeGenerator-ESP32/README.md

 The NTP is terribly primitive and lacks the usual long term phase locked loop that gives it nice, millisecond accuracy even when there are fluctuating network delays.
 Thus - we're not trying to aim for frame level accuracy.
 If that is of interest to you - the magic term is 'NTP clock discipline' and https://www.eecis.udel.edu/~mills/ntp/html/discipline.html is a good primer.

-Also - the code is hardcoded for Europe, CET and its current daylight savings regimen.